gongybable/gongybable.github.io/pages/Knowledge_Base/ML_Basic/model_evaluation_and_validation/index.md

 ### Precision
 ![alt text](eqn_precision.png)

+Of all the items classified as Y, what % of them are actually Y.
 * Precision focuses on **False Positive** errors.
 * Higher threshold increases precision score.

 ### Recall
 ![alt text](eqn_recall.png)

+Of all the items are Y, what % of them are actually classified as Y.
 * Recall focuses on **False Negative** errors.
 * Higher threshold decreases recall score.